Making Irish Soda Bread Is a Fun & Easy Project to Do with Your Kids

 That's why I love this recipe for Irish Soda Bread with Raisins by Joy Howard so much: Kids can help with (almost) every part of the recipe!
 Parents can share some interesting tidbits and cooking lessons as you go.
 And the delicious results are something that everyone will enjoy sharing together.

 Ready to get baking?
-This recipe for includes tips for what kids can help with along the way.
+Follow the recipe below and see our tips for what kids can help with along the way.

 Kids can: Measure 4½ cups white whole-wheat flour, ½ cup each currants and golden raisins, 1 tablespoon caraway seeds and 1 teaspoon each baking soda and kosher salt in a large bowl, then stir until the ingredients are well-combined.